The 5 D Approach to Agile Analytics - How to Accelerate Technology Adoption

 By now, stakeholders should have a good grasp of the problem and data requirements to start the wireframing process.
 A wireframe can be done on a whiteboard or with a wireframing tool (such as Balsamiq) to facilitate rapid building of mock-ups.
 Whilst tools like Tableau and Alteryx allow for their own rapid discovery, at the design stage, we recommend to remove yourself from the tool as it can open up different ways of thinking and communication.
 Wireframing will help designers to work through the essential functionality versus the nice-to-haves.

 Discussions around how a series of visualisations and dashboards interact with one another is key at this stage.
 Setting up a simple reporting schema will give an understanding of how different stakeholders may access different areas of the analysis at different points within a certain reporting time period.
-It will also allow a Birdseye view of the whole solution, making it easier to decide on which metrics to put together and analyse in a single view.
+It will also allow a Birdseye view of the whole solution, making it easier to decide on which metrics to put together and analyze in a single view.

 It is vital to stay engaged with stakeholders throughout this process.
 Start taking feedback and amend the wireframes accordingly.
 They should be used as the blueprint during the 'Develop' phase!